Most of us have been there at one time or another. You’ve paid your bills and realize that you have no money left until your next payday.

 - IRS or tax bills

-Read on for six things to do when you have no money left after paying bills AND some tips on how to prevent this from happening again.
+Read on for six things to do when you have no money left after paying bills AND some tips on preventing this from happening again.

 First, count how many days there are between now and your next payday.
 Next, look at the supplies you currently have.

-This could be in the form of food, gift cards or even a full tank of gas.
-What things can help you make it through the next few weeks?
+Supplies could be food, gift cards, or even a full gas tank.
+What can things help you make it through the next few weeks?

-Last, write down all of the necessary expenses that could possibly come up during this time period.
-Focus on necessary costs including housing, food, and transportation to work.
+Last, write down all of the necessary expenses that could come up.
+Focus on essential costs, including housing, food, and transportation to work.

 Reduce and eliminate expenses

 Take a look at your list of possible upcoming expenses.
-You need to try and eliminate or reduce any expenses that you don’t have money to cover.
+You need to try and eliminate or reduce any costs that you don’t have money to cover.

-Are there any expenses that can be pushed to the next month?
+Are there any expenses that you can push to the next month?
 Is there any way to reduce them?